-You May Be Eligible For Compensation Following A Truck Accident
+You Will Need Considerable Compensation Following A Truck Accident

 Much like car accidents, truck crashes are unfortunately a frequent occurrence on Kentucky roads.
-The difference is that most trucks are substantially larger than an average compact car, sedan or SUV, meaning crashes are more likely to involve serious injuries and damage to personal property.
+The difference is that most trucks are substantially larger than an average compact car, sedan or SUV, leading to crashes that more likely involve serious injuries and damage to personal property.

 This is especially true in crashes involving larger trucks such as 18-wheel tractor-trailers weighing up to 80,000 pounds.
-When these massive trucks collide with smaller vehicles like cars and motorcycles, serious injuries become a real possibility.
-Attorneys at Shumate, Flaherty, Eubanks & Baechtold have handled many truck accident cases and are adept at studying the salient details of your case to determine if the other driver was negligent.
+When these massive trucks collide with smaller vehicles like cars and other passenger vehicles or motorcycles, serious injuries are possible.
+The attorneys at Shumate, Flaherty, Eubanks & Baechtold have handled many Kentucky truck accident cases and are adept at studying the important details of your case to determine if the other driver was negligent.

 - Limit the maximum average workweek for truck drivers to 70 hours, a decrease from the previous maximum of 82 hours